openintegrationhub/REST-API-component/README.md

 The options for configuring one page per trigger are part of the general configurations above.
 To trigger the component once, but iterate through multiple pages of results, you must configure the following:

-- `enablePaging` must be set to true.
+- `pagingEnabled` must be set to true.

 - `responseToSnapshotTransform` - This allows you to extract and build nextPage information for the next iterations url JSONata.
 See the paging unit tests for an example.